Top Train Rides & Activities for Kids In & Around Sydney

 The Sydney Live Steam Locomotive Society in north-west Sydney has three miniature steam locomotives.
 The park grounds are a popular location for children’s birthday parties or small group afternoon gatherings.
 For the enthusiast, it is a good spot to just lie back and watch those steam trains work hard pulling heavily loaded passenger trains.
 Public Running Days are on the third Saturday afternoon of each month from 1.30pm.
 Entry is $4 for adults and $2 for children.
-Rides are $2 each for all ages!
+Rides are $2 each for all ages CASH ONLY.

 Hornsby Model Engineers open their grounds to the public on the second Sunday of every month.
 Gates open at 9:30 – rides from 10 am to 3 pm.
 Enjoy a train ride with the kids, watch the action or check out the working model railways.
 Entry for adults is $8, kids free.
 Rides are $2.50 per person.

 Riding the Rails, Sydney Olympic Park

 Every Sunday you can visit Sydney Olympic Park for Riding the Rails.
 These short train rides take visitors on a round part of the former Royal Australian Navy Armament Depot – now a 52-hectare heritage site known as Newington Armory.
 This informative tour on board the heritage-listed electric railway shows how wartime workers moved bombs, bullets and armament around the historic site.
 There are more than 100 buildings dating back to the 1890s, including explosives storehouses and workshops, cottages and wharf.
 The kids will learn plenty of facts about the various building designs and usage, during this guided tour and will have the chance to explore the armament display up close, in what is still a restricted-access building.

-The family can easily spend the day at Olympic Park – there is a great choice for parks, playgrounds and picnic areas to explore, and make sure you check out our favourite aquatic centre and water playground, Olympic Park Aquatic Centre.
+The family can easily spend the day at Olympic Park – there is a great choice for parks, playgrounds and picnic areas to explore, and make sure you check out our favourite aquatic centre and water playground, .